sifi727/TripCo/team/sprint2.md

 #### Completed epics in Sprint Backlog

-* *88 User: I want a map and itinerary for my trip: We have added server side code to handle this request, along with the client side magics necessary to get everything to show up for the user, once they have uploaded their trip.
+* 88 User: I want a map and itinerary for my trip: We have added server side code to handle this request, along with the client side magics necessary to get everything to show up for the user, once they have uploaded their trip.
 The map includes the path of the trip and the name supplied by the user.
 The distances for each leg are populated in the table, along with a running total and the names of each location along the way.

-* *90 User: I want to supply my own units for the distances:  We added two input fields when the `user defined` button is active; a field to add the unit Name and a field to add the unitRadius.
-We also added an upload file feature for the user to upload their own Trip TFFI object*
+* 90 User: I want to supply my own units for the distances:  We added two input fields when the `user defined` button is active; a field to add the unit Name and a field to add the unitRadius.
+We also added an upload file feature for the user to upload their own Trip TFFI object

-* *91 TripCo: The solution must be responsive for mobile devices:  As a team, we made the decision to be mindful of this and continuously work on it as we made changes throughout the sprint.
-We did need to make a task that directly address this, to be sure things were good on deploy day, but as a direct result of our planning and execution, we were able to close this on the final day with no issue.*
+* 91 TripCo: The solution must be responsive for mobile devices:  As a team, we made the decision to be mindful of this and continuously work on it as we made changes throughout the sprint.
+We did need to make a task that directly address this, to be sure things were good on deploy day, but as a direct result of our planning and execution, we were able to close this on the final day with no issue.

-* *94 TripCo: All code shall be clean: By using the clean code output and adhering to the google standards outlined in the company handbook, this was again very easy to complete.
+* 94 TripCo: All code shall be clean: By using the clean code output and adhering to the google standards outlined in the company handbook, this was again very easy to complete.
 Everything was done incrementally, during development, and it was essentially just a matter of moving this from in progress to done.

 #### Incomplete epics in Sprint Backlog

-* *TripCo: All clients and servers must interoperate: While we are confident that everything should work with the other teams, we were not able to get with our assigned group partners and actually test this.
-We also had a task to add some configuration options related this epic that were not completed, and as such neither was the epic.*
+* 93 TripCo: All clients and servers must interoperate: While we are confident that everything should work with the other teams, we were not able to get with our assigned group partners and actually test this.
+We also had a task to add some configuration options related this epic that were not completed, and as such neither was the epic.

 #### What went well

-* *Team meetings were focused and concise.
+* Team meetings were focused and concise.
 We were able to address each other's concerns and come to conclusions fairly easily, and each member's input contributed to the end goal
-* *The server side implementation was very quick and pretty simple for us to do.
+* The server side implementation was very quick and pretty simple for us to do.
 Everyone had a good understanding of what was needed going in, and we were able to finish the epic very quickly
-* *Using clean code and the other plugins was really good.
+* Using clean code and the other plugins was really good.
 It helped us to see where we needed to add in some testing, as well as reduce some functions and clean things up a bit

 #### Problems encountered and resolutions

-* *Loosing a member in the middle of the sprint was really difficult.
-It caused a ton of confusion and led to a lot of issues throughout the spint
+* Loosing a member in the middle of the sprint was really difficult.
+It caused a ton of confusion and led to a lot of issues throughout the sprint
-* *The client side implementation was much harder than originally anticipated, and ended up being a major time sync.
+* The client side implementation was much harder than originally anticipated, and ended up being a major time sync.
 Having a more candid discussion about what we know and do not know, and asking more questions could help us with this.
+* Communication was lacking in some meetings and is something we can improve on

 ## Retrospective